Trip Highlights of Mera Peak Climbing

 Day 06: Chatara La - Kothe

 Today, we can have a lunch break at Thakthor and continue the trek to Kothe.
-This area is an excellent place to camp.
-And there are several teahouses around.
-You can visit there and watch the local lifestyle in the remaining time.
+This area is an excellent place to camp, and there are several teahouses around.
+During your remaining time there, you can visit and observe the local lifestyle.

 07